Leocardoso94/free-courses-api/README.md

 # free-courses-api

-A rest api that reads the google sheets api to return the data.
+A webservice that returns a list of free courses.

 ## Prerequisites